HOW TO GET YOUR COVID-19 VACCINATION

 Yellowhawk Tribal Health Center is giving the Pfizer COVID-19 vaccine to all Yellowhawk eligible individuals and CTUIR entity employees along with their immediate family.
-The Food and Drug Administration’s decision to grant full approval to Pfizer-BioNTech’s two-dose Covid-19 vaccine was announced on August 23, 2021.
-This is for people 16 years old and over only at this time.
+The Food and Drug Administration’s decision to grant full approval to Pfizer-BioNTech’s two-dose Covid-19 vaccine was announced on August 23, 2021, this is only for people 16 years old and over only at this time.
 CDC has granted emergency authorization for the Pfizer vaccine for 5-15 year old’s at this time.

 How is my vaccination appointment scheduled?